Slavery and human trafficking statement

 General Mills is committed to respecting human rights and strives to positively impact all the people we depend upon across our full value chain.
 To better understand our human rights risks and guide our work, we are following a strategic framework (see below) to strengthen our ability to assess, address, and prevent potential impacts across our value chain and are taking a thoughtful approach in each step of our journey.
 We aim to know and show our human rights risks and take them into account in business decisions.
 We are focused on developing human rights due diligence capabilities to proactively identify where the risks for potential impacts on people in our value chain are most severe, prioritize actions, track progress, and communicate.
 Our strategy is modeled on the United Nations Guiding Principles for Business and Human Rights.

 At General Mills, we have resources appointed to enhance our human rights strategy.
-The role of Director of Human Rights has accountability for advancing respect for human rights across our value chain and reports to the Chief Sustainability and Social Impact Officer.
-The Director of Human Rights also oversees the Human Rights Integration Team, a global, cross-functional team advancing General Mills’ work on human rights.
-The Global Responsible Sourcing program has a dedicated team and is part of our Global Supply Chain Risk Center of Excellence (COE).
-This COE was established to drive holistic risk routines, standardize processes, and business integration to incorporate risk data into decision making across General Mills.
+The role of Director of Global Impact – Operations Integration has accountability for advancing respect for human rights across our value chain and reports to the Chief Sustainability and Global Impact Officer.
+The Director of Global Impact – Operations Integration also oversees the Human Rights Integration Team, a global, cross-functional team advancing General Mills’ work on human rights.
+The Global Responsible Sourcing program has a dedicated team and is part of our Global Sourcing Operations and Capabilities (GSOC) group.
+GSOC reports to the Chief Procurement Officer and is focused on integrating key capabilities into Sourcing processes for General Mills globally.

 Commitments, Policies, and Training